covemountainsoftware/cpputest-for-qpc-examples/README.md

 # Environment

-This project was developed and proven in Ubuntu 20.04 and 22.04.
+This project was developed and proven in Ubuntu, currently 24.04.
 In theory any build or host operating system environment supported by CppUTest will be compatible with this code.

 ## Prerequisites
 * CMake and associated build tools were used to develop